-In our current society, we typically plan baby showers, we give gift cards and lots of plastic baby stuff that we could totally due with out.
+When a woman is pregnant, we plan baby showers, we give gift cards and lots of baby stuff.
 But there is very little acknowledgement that the woman, her body, her life, her emotions, her everything, is in a state of transformation.
 Giving birth is a HUGE life event.
 Planning a blessingway ceremony celebrates this.

 In childbirth class, I try my best to offer lots of accurate and useful information that is evidence-based and practical for important decision making before, during, and after giving birth.
 But you can only fill your head with so many facts.
-Inevitably, there comes a point in pregnancy that you just need to process your hopes and fears in a safe environment and know that you are supported by your partner, your birth team, your midwife, and your community.
+Inevitably, there comes a point in pregnancy that you need to process your hopes and fears and know that you are supported by your partner, your birth team, and your community.
 That's why I teach my Birth Empowerment class, and it's why we encourage Blessingway celebrations.

-We end the Birth Empowerment class with a blessingway because the blessingway ceremony is the perfect opportunity for the pregnant couple to connect with their community and each other as they prepare for their birth.
+We end the Birth Empowerment class with a blessingway for the couple.
+The blessingway ceremony is the perfect opportunity for the pregnant couple to connect with their community and each other as they prepare for their birth.
 The blessingway has become a tradition in my practice.
-I feel like it is so important to honor each family as they embark on this incredible life-changing journey through pregnancy, birth, and parenthood.
+It is so important to honor each family as they embark on this incredible life-changing journey through pregnancy, birth, and parenthood.

 Before I get into what we do in our Birth Empowerment Class, I want to say something here about planning your own private blessing way...

 Another consideration is how big you want your gathering to be.
-Some people want a large gathering with all their girlfriends to celebrate her pregnancy and upcoming birth, and they really shine in love seat of adornment.
+Some people want a large gathering with all their close friends to celebrate their pregnancy and upcoming birth, and they really shine in a larger group.
 Other women would prefer a small intimate group of the closest women in their circle.
 Some women want their blessingways to be very ceremonious, and others want it to be more relaxed, like a party.

 Our Childbirth Class Blessingways

 1. Blessingway Beads.
 This is my favorite blessingway tradition.
 I encourage each person invited to bring a special bead that they have picked out for the mother.
 The bead should be something the guest has picked with the mother in mind.
-The bead should signify birth, babies, or womanhood.
-At the blessingway, we string all the beads onto a cord for the mother to wear during labor.
+The bead can signify birth, babies, womanhood, transformation - whatever the giver feels moved to give.
+At the blessingway, we string all the beads onto a cord for the mother to wear or have during labor.
 Many mothers have said that these birth beads give them strength and focus during labor.
-It is a powerful and tangible way for the new mother to be reminded of just how much support she has, especially when she feels alone.
+It is a powerful and tangible way for the new mother to be reminded of just how much support she has.

 3. Washing Her Feet.
 After the corn meal massage, she needs her feet to be cleaned off.
 For me, gently washing the mother's feet in warm water is so humbling.
 I kneel down before her showing my support and my belief in her ability to give birth in the way that is right for her.
 This feminine activity is very nurturing and empowering.